Approval deadline: December 11

 APPROVAL PROCESS

-4) Send a picture of you wearing your dress, shoes, hoopskirt etc. to our approvers using the below form or directly to their email/cell.
-They may suggest further alterations or have clarifying questions for you to answer.
-Make sure this process is completed by or before December 11.
+4) Send a picture of you wearing your dress, shoes, hoopskirt, etc. to our approver using the below form or directly to her email/cell.
+She may suggest further alterations or have clarifying questions for you to answer.
+Make sure this process is completed by or before the December 11 approval deadline.

 WHAT ABOUT SHOES AND COATS?

 Again, you will be walking and dancing a lot.
-I strongly discourage high heels.
-Dance shoes such as character shoes or flats, especially with an ankle strap, are great options.
-Your shoes should be comfy to dance in but dressy too.
-If, like me, you have special dance shoes that you don’t like wearing outside, plan to bring a small bag to carry your shoes and change from your “outside shoes” to your dancing shoes once we get to the venue.
+Stilettos are not allowed.
+Character shoes with heels under 2" or flats, especially with an ankle strap, are great options.
+If you decide to wear any type of heels, make sure you are able to securely dance in them.
+Your shoes should be comfy but dressy too.
+Dancers who wear special dance shoes that shouldn't be worn outside should bring a small bag to carry dance shoes and change from “outside shoes” to dancing shoes once we enter the venue.
 Keep in mind it will be winter and might be snowy, wet or icy.
-Whatever shoes you decide to wear during the final event, when you’re getting alterations done you should bring them to make sure you’re modifying to the right length.
+Whatever shoes you decide to wear, when you’re getting alterations done you should bring them to make sure you’re modifying to the right length.
 Regarding outerwear, make sure you have something that keeps you reasonably warm in the winter night.
 In the past we've seen shawls, capes, dress coats and cloaks, to name a few.

 I’M PREGNANT… HOW DO I WEAR A BALLGOWN?